 WHAT IS BANKRUPTCY PROTECTION?

-Bankruptcy protection is not separate from bankruptcy; in fact, it is an integral part of bankruptcy.
+Bankruptcy protection is not separate from bankruptcy; in fact, it is an integral part of the bankruptcy process.
 This aspect of bankruptcy is designed to give you some breathing room while you are sorting out your finances and coming up with a plan of action with your attorney.
 It protects you from being contacted in any way by your creditors during the bankruptcy process.
 In addition, it prevents creditors from doing things like repossessing your belongings and foreclosing your home.
 This is designed to give you time to put everything in order, fill out your paperwork, and gather the necessary information for your bankruptcy.

 How Does It Work?